 Please phone our National Assessment Centre on 01458 253344 or complete our online booking form

 How much will it cost for an assessment?

-We ask families to pay £450 for a two-day assessment.
+We ask families to pay £550* for a two-day assessment.
 This can be paid by cheque, card, cash or can be paid in instalments.
 Please phone our Family Services Co-Ordinator on 01458 253344 to find out more about payment options. *As of 6th February 2019

 Is there a waiting list?